 You might be surprised by all the areas where Americans spend on Halloween.
 Costumes and candy are the obvious ones, but decorations and events also are big costs.
 Check out some tips for saving on your Halloween spending.

 Don’t forget the costume!
-Americans will spend an estimated $3.3 billion (with a B!) on costumes, the National Retail Federation reports.
-That’s a big chunk of change to spend on something you’re not going to wear to work, so consider these ways to create popular costumes for cheap.
+Americans will spend an estimated $2.9 billion (with a B!) on costumes, the National Retail Federation reports.
+That’s a big chunk of change to spend on something you’re not going to wear to work.
+One decision you’ll want to make is whether to buy a costume or make your own, and our handy guide can help.

 It’s easy to go overboard with the Halloween spending, especially when you look at some of these overpriced indulgences.
 After you’re done gawking at the price tags, keep reading to see some of the cheaper versions of these tricked-out treats, and congratulate yourself on being a smart spender this Halloween!